ChandanNayak01/American-Sign-Language-Detection/README.md

 Use the Jupyter notebook keypoint_classification.ipynb:

-Update NUM_CLASSES if changing the number of gestures.
+• Update NUM_CLASSES if changing the number of gestures.

-Update keypoint_classifier_label.csv accordingly.
+• Update keypoint_classifier_label.csv accordingly.

-Execute all cells sequentially to train and export the model.
+• Execute all cells sequentially to train and export the model.

-Model Structure
+Model Structure:

 Contributing

 We welcome contributions to enhance this project!
 Feel free to:

-Fork the repository
+1. Fork the repository

-Create a new branch for your improvements
+2. Create a new branch for your improvements

-Commit and push your changes
+3. Commit and push your changes

-Open a pull request
+4. Open a pull request